haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 over the original algorithm thanks to the possibility of controlling the regions of the free energy surface that are physically meaningful to explore.

-Often a single CV is not sufficient to catch the relevant slow modes involved in the structural transition of interest.
+Often a single CV is not sufficient to catch the relevant slow motions involved in the structural transition of interest.
 Indeed, all the CV-based methods often exploit the use of multiple variables, which ideally should be orthogonal to each other so as to enhance the sampling along independent directions